kostenickj/UE5_SimpleGroomExporter/readme.md

 just right click the groom asset -> asset actions -> export

-very bare bones at the moment pull requests welcome!
+very bare bones at the moment, so pull requests are welcome!

 feel free to open issues if you have any.